Study with Us!

 The Faculty and the Institute jointly provide resources and support for graduate program-related research.
 Research activities in the HLHPRI are supported by seven labs and research offices.
 These labs provide workspace and equipment for many of the student research assistants who work for the Institute.
-Financial support is typically available to qualified applicants to the graduate programs in the form of graduate assistantships to conduct research in the Institute, and to provide service to Bison Sport and Active Living programs.
+Financial support is typically available to qualified applicants to the graduate programs in the form of graduate assistantships to conduct research in the Institute, and to provide service to Bison Sports and Active Living programs.

-Funding Opportunities for You
+Funding for You

 Graduate students can compete for various local, regional and national funding awards.
 As well, the HLHP Research Institute and Faculty are committed to providing employment opportunities for graduate students on funded research initiatives, and providing ongoing support for student thesis work, such as awards for travel.